-James Paul Darden is the former tribal chairman and still weaves traditional Chitimacha baskets.
+John Paul Darden is the former tribal chairman and still weaves traditional Chitimacha baskets.
 For a thousand years or more, river cane has been important to the tribe.

 “And you can see, it’s thriving very well.
 Some of the stuff in here is 30 feet tall,” Darden said, referring to a crop of cane.
 “River cans is baskets, baskets are part of our heritage.
 They’ve been around as long as we’ve been around.”

 Finding the right cane stalk is the beginning of a long process.

 “I don’t make real large baskets, I make a lot of the smaller ones, and so I cut it down in double joints,” Darden said, showing of a stalk.
 “The first thing we do, is we split the cane, we half it.”

 Darden will then spend the day peeling the cane.

 “It still has to be drained and peeled again.
 And when I can feel the flexibility is right, then I’ve got it peeled enough,” Darden explained.
 “But you can see what I can do now?
 A 4-inch basket generally takes 40-by-40 of these.
 So I actually would need 80 strips of this to start with to make a small basket.
 So 80 of them gives me the bottom, and it give me the make up for the sides.”

 The art of making the Chitimacha baskets is a skill that goes back centuries, perhaps thousands of years.
 And, it’s only known to a few select members of the tribe.
 Today, Darden is one of only four basket makers.
 He learned the skill from his grandmother.